ajoga/electricitymap-contrib/test.md

 For different ways to help improve electricityMap, have a look at the [overview above](#hello-).
 Here is how to get started:

 For different ways to help improve electricityMap, have a look at the [overview above](#hello2-).
 Here is how to get started:

-For different ways to help improve electricityMap, have a look at the [overview above](#hello3-).
-Here is how to get started: